IKCO Samand

-The IKCO Samand is an Iranian sedan produced by IKCO.
-The Samand production project began in 2001 and the first car was sold in 2001.
-The Samand inherits the mantle of Iran's national automobile from the Paykan, which was sold by Iran Khodro from 1967 to 2005.
+The IKCO Samand is a large family sedan produced by IKCO.
+Production began in 2001, with the first unit being sold the same year.
+Considered as the national vehicle of Iran, it replaces the Paykan, which was sold from 1967 to 2005.

 Engine and components

 The Iranian-designed Samand uses the Peugeot 405 platform, equipped with either IKCO-designed EF7 engines or PSA XU7JP/L3 engines, amongst others.
 IKCO manufactures 80% of Samand's parts domestically, including its Iranian-designed engine.

 For export markets (and also the Iranian market), IKCO uses the Peugeot TU5JP4 engine.
 This is because the TU5 is a low-consumption and powerful engine, and because of the ease of finding its parts all over Europe, since the TU5 has been used for the Peugeot 206, Peugeot 307 and Peugeot 207.

 The TU5 version of Samand comes with three new options: driver airbag, pre-tensioner seatbelts, headlight height adjuster and active antenna.
+The car uses Peugeot 405 components.

 Since early 2009, IKCO has used newly developed Iranian engines such as a dual-fuel national engine for its new models (EF7).

 In mid-2010, IKCO started to install petrol-only EF7 engines on Samand.
 The engine is not a petrol-based version of EF7 but the compressed natural gas (CNG) parts of the engine are removed and also the engine control unit (ECU) programme.
 However, the petrol-based version of the engine is currently under development.